Bulgaria–Poland relations: Economic relations

 Trade exchanges between the two countries have doubled over the past five years, from EUR 670 million in 2010 to EUR 1.3 billion in 2015.
 Bulgaria is also traditional destination for Polish tourists as last year 260,000 Polish tourists visited Bulgarian resorts, the statement said.
 Statistical data from Bulgaria's National Statistical Institute confirms the figures and also shows that the trade exchange is more or less balanced, with imports from Poland slightly exceeding exports for the same period.
 For example, the trade data for 2015 shows that imports and exports from and to Poland are at about the same level as those with the Netherlands, a traditional investor and trade partner for Bulgaria.
 Tourist visits from Poland have increased with 7% in 2014 and 3.2% in 2015.
 In 2015, Poland occupied the 8th spot in the top 10 ranking for most important tourist markets for Bulgaria.
 In January 2016, the Bulgarian Ministry of Tourism said it expects a 40% increase in the number of Poles visiting Bulgaria in 2016.
 Major Bulgarian cities like the capital Sofia and Varna on the Black Sea coast have purchased Polish-made trams and buses for their public transport systems.
 According to media reports, the total figure of the purchase is valued at about EUR 90 million.
-Finally, for those observers careful enough to notice, apart from the gross figures, a couple of visits at Bulgarian supermarkets will show the large number of Polish-made goods available for sale.